 Research Interests

-Bank accounting; financial reporting by financial institutions; financial disclosure and financial markets.
+Bank accounting; financial reporting by financial institutions; transparency and financial stability.

 Working papers

-"Private information in public debt contracts" (coauthored with Paul Demere and Francesco Grossetti)
+"The private information in public debt contracts" (coauthored with Paul Demeré and Francesco Grossetti)

 Acknowledgements (Research Assistanship)